drinosaret/VN_Club_Bot/README.md

 python main.py
 ```

 On first boot the bot creates `data/db.sqlite3` and applies the full migration chain.
 Subsequent boots re-run migrations idempotently.
-The schema spans 17 versioned steps in [`lib/migrations.py`](lib/migrations.py).
-Each destructive step writes a `*_backup` table inside the DB before mutating, so rollback is a `DROP TABLE` plus `ALTER TABLE ...
+The schema spans 20 versioned steps in [`lib/migrations.py`](lib/migrations.py).
+Each destructive schema step writes a `*_backup` table inside the DB before mutating, so rollback is a `DROP TABLE` plus `ALTER TABLE ...
 RENAME` away.

 After the bot is online, run `.sync_global` once (as an `AUTHORIZED_USERS` member; replace `.` with your configured `COMMAND_PREFIX`) to register the slash commands globally.
 Or set `SYNC_COMMANDS=true` and restart for an automatic sync.
 Global syncs are rate-limited to one per minute, so on-demand `.sync_global` is the preferred way to ship command changes.